-7.4.
-Iterative solution.
+8.4 Iterative solution

 By construction, the computed incomplete multilevel factorization is symmetric but indefinite.
-For the iterative solution of linear systems using the multilevel factorization, in principle different Krylov subspace solvers could be used.
-For example, general methods that do not explicitly use symmetry (e.g. GMRES [56]) or methods like SYMMLQ [50] which preserve the symmetry of the orginal matrix but which are only devoted for symmetric positive definite preconditioners.
-To fully exploit both, symmetry and indefiniteness at the same time, here the simplified QMR method [29, 30] is chosen.
+For the iterative solution of linear systems using the multilevel factorization, in principle different Krylov subspace solvers could be used, such as general methods that do not explicitly use symmetry (e.g., GMRES [58]) or methods like SYMMLQ [52] which preserve the symmetry of the original matrix but which are devoted only to symmetric positive definite preconditioners.
+To fully exploit both symmetry and indefiniteness at the same time, here the simplified QMR method [31, 32] is chosen.